lix-project/lix-website/content/team.md

   financial ties arise, Jade will recuse herself from the relevant decision-making.**

-- **Lily** declare that they have **no conflicts of interest** regarding the governance of Lix.
+- **Lily** works for [Shopify](https://www.shopify.com), a Canadian e-commerce company that [uses Nix](https://shopify.engineering/what-is-nix) to build software.
+  **Should a governance decision involving these or any other financial ties arise, Lily will recuse herself from the relevant decision-making.**

 - **Lunaphied** declare that they have **no conflicts of interest** regarding the governance of Lix.

-- **pennae** declare that they have **no conflicts of interest** regarding the governance of Lix.
+- **pennae** declare that they are beneficiary of a NLnet grant project on Lix.
+  **Should a governance decision involving these or any other financial ties arise, pennae will recuse themselves from the relevant decision-making.**

 - **piegames** declare that they have **no conflicts of interest** regarding the governance of Lix.

 - **Qyriad** is a one-third owner of **Tactile Metrology LLC (TMLLC)**, a company that currently sponsors Lix development.
 TMLLC declares that it has no financial stake in the future of Lix or Nix, no ties to the military-industrial-complex, and a strong commitment to avoiding such ties.
+TMLLC is owned by individuals, and not VC investors.
+  In addition, they are beneficiary of a NLnet grant project on NixOS.
-TMLLC is owned by individuals, and not VC investors. **Should any decision arise in which TMLLC's interests are relevant,Qyriad will recuse herself from the relevant decision-making**.
+  **Should any decision arise in which TMLLC's interests are relevant, Qyriad will recuse herself from the relevant decision-making**.

 - **raitobezarius** declares that he's self-employed in a cooperative, offers Nix-based consulting and training.
   He currently possess stakes in the cooperative in minority and may be involved in IT strategic decisions.